VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 The `.startup` function in packer takes another function as an argument.
 Inside that function we can list our plugins.
 We call the function `use` to tell packer what plugins we want.
 Default behavior of packer makes it easy to download plugins from github, we just have to specify the user and the name of the repository.

 That little `if` section we have at the bottom is the one that downloads plugins for the first time.
-If `install_plugins` has the `true` packer will do  its thing.
+If `install_plugins` has the value `true` packer will do its thing.

-If your entire configuration in one file, meaning you don't have any extra modules, I suggest you stop the execution of the script while plugins are being downloaded the first time.
+If your entire configuration is in one file, meaning you don't have any extra modules, I suggest you stop the execution of the script while plugins are being downloaded the first time.
 Like this.

 ```lua
 require('packer').startup(function(use)